-- guidelines about the role of educators' families in the provision of family day care - documented plans for children to spend time in group experiences with children of similar ages and other educators.
+- family day care - guidelines about the role of educators' families in the provision of family day care - documented plans for children to spend time in group experiences with children of similar ages and other educators.

 SELF-REGULATION

 EACH CHILD IS SUPPORTED TO REGULATE THEIR OWN BEHAVIOUR, RESPOND APPROPRIATELY TO THE BEHAVIOUR OF OTHERS AND COMMUNICATE EFFECTIVELY TO RESOLVE CONFLICTS.